 Optic nerve atrophy is damage to the optic nerve.
-The optic nerve carries images of what we see from the eye to the brain.
+The optic nerve carries images of what the eye sees to the brain.

-There are many unrelated causes of optic atrophy.
-The most common cause is poor blood flow, called ischemic optic neuropathy, which most often affects elderly people.
-The optic nerve can also be damaged by shock, various toxic substances, radiation, and trauma.
+There are many causes of optic atrophy.
+The most common is poor blood flow.
+This is called ischemic optic neuropathy.
+The problem most often affects older adults.
+The optic nerve can also be damaged by shock, toxins, radiation, and trauma.

-Various eye diseases, most commonly glaucoma, can also cause a form of optic nerve atrophy.
-In addition, the condition can be caused by diseases of the brain and central nervous system, such as:
+Eye diseases, such as glaucoma, can also cause a form of optic nerve atrophy.
+The condition can also be caused by diseases of the brain and central nervous system.
+These may include:

-There are also several rare forms of hereditary optic nerve atrophy that affect children and young adults.
+There are also rare forms of hereditary optic nerve atrophy that affect children and young adults.

 Optic nerve atrophy causes vision to dim and reduces the field of vision.
 The ability to see fine detail will also be lost.
 Colors will seem faded.
-The pupil reaction to light will diminish and may eventually be lost.
+Over time, the pupil will be less able to react to light, and eventually, its ability to react to light may be lost.

 Damage from optic nerve atrophy cannot be reversed.
-The underlying disease must be found and treated, if possible, to prevent further loss.
+The underlying disease must be found and treated.
+Otherwise, vision loss will continue.

 Rarely, conditions that lead to optic atrophy may be treatable.

 Vision lost to optic nerve atrophy cannot be recovered.
-If the cause can be found and controlled, further vision loss and blindness may be prevented.
 It is very important to protect the other eye.

-Patients with optic nerve atrophy will be closely monitored by an ophthalmologist who has experience in neuro-ophthalmology.
+People with this condition need to be checked regularly by an eye doctor with experience in nerve-related conditions.
 Tell your doctor right away about any change in vision.

 Many causes of optic nerve atrophy cannot be prevented.

+- Never drink home-brewed alcohol and forms of alcohol that are not intended for drinking.
 Methanol, which is found in home-brewed alcohol, can cause optic nerve atrophy in both eyes.
-Never drink home-brewed alcohol and forms of alcohol that are not intended for drinking.

 Optic atrophy; Optic neuropathy

 Balcer LJ, Prasad S. Abnormalities of the optic nerve and retina.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
 Bradley's Neurology in Clinical Practice.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 15.
+Philadelphia, PA: Saunders Elsevier; 2012:chap 15.

 Yanoff M, Cameron D. Diseases of the visual system.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 431.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 431.